Best Bedding for Gerbils: What I Actually Use (and What to Avoid)

 How Much Bedding Do I Need for My Gerbil?

 Gerbils are hardwired to want to create deep and elaborate burrows with many chambers and tunnels.
-This is why it’s so important to make sure your gerbils have plenty of bedding to dig and nest with.
+This is why itโ€™s so important to make sure your gerbils have plenty of bedding to dig and nest with.

 A good rule of thumb is to provide your gerbils with 8 to 12 inches (20 to 30 cm) of bedding in at least half of their enclosure.
-Obviously, this is difficult to do with a traditional bar cage, which is why we recommend using a tank as your gerbils’ enclosure.
+Obviously, this is difficult to do with a traditional bar cage, which is why I recommend using a tank as your gerbilsโ€™ enclosure.
+Personally, I fill about half my gerbils’ tank with roughly 10 inches of bedding.

 A common issue with this amount of bedding is that your gerbils will bury all of their enrichment items, such as their wheels, as well as their water bottles.